heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 something that is not up-to-date, do not hesitate to open a discussion, an issue, a pull request to fix it.

-What you see and do in a current chapter might be used in a future chapter.
+What you see and do in a current course might be used in a future course.

 This is why it is important to follow the steps and to understand what you are doing.
 You must keep the code you write, the documentation you create and the